Nisha318/Nisha318.github.io/_posts/2024-10-16-investigate-web-attacks-lets-defend-walkthrough.md

 ---
 layout: single
-title: "Investigating Web Attacks Challenge Walkthrough (Let's Defend)"
+title: "Investigate Web Attacks Challenge Walkthrough (Let's Defend)"
 date: 2024-10-16
 author: Nisha McDonnell
 excerpt: "A detailed walkthrough of how to solve the 'Investigating Web Attacks Challenge' on Let's Defend using the bWAPP web application as the victim."